 So, I made this sausage barley soup knowing my kids will eat anything with sausage.
 In fact, they love soups, especially with a sprouted toast – I know my dinner will be peaceful.
 I used organic chicken sausage, just enough to add the flavour.
 Lots of barley to make it filling.
 I really adore barley – once cooked it adds creaminess and richness to the soup.
 And then I remembered I had this huge bag of frozen veggies from Costco.
 Voila, even easier and faster soup.

 I will also tell you about the soup I made on the weekend.
-It will be helpful especially for those Holiday turkey leftovers (check out this recipe for meat leftovers).
+It will be helpful especially for those Holiday turkey leftovers with leftover spaghetti squash.
 Once we ate our Thanksgiving turkey, I boiled all bones and some skin in a huge pot of water.
 Then I discarded the bones and placed cooled down pot in a fridge overnight.
 Next day I skimmed off all fat at the top and placed it in a jar.
 I add a small amount to water to make a stock or flavour any meatless dishes.
 The rest I divided into 3 large containers and froze.
 So, on Sunday I thawed one container just enough to make it slide out, combined with more water, chickpeas, brown rice and sweet potatoes, and we ended up having a flavourful, cheap and fast soup.
+I also love to make buckwheat soup with turkey carcass.
 And that is how I roll at busy times.
 Fancy soup recipes are cool but many times are not realistic or filling for us.

 Enjoy this simple healthy sausage and barley soup since outside is kind of yucky and cold.
 It also could become a sausage barley spinach soup. 😉